TravelMapping/DataProcessing/RUNNING.md

 ### Obtaining an account and logging in

 Request an account by email to travmap@teresco.org.
 We will select a username and you can set a password when you first log in.

+#### For Windows users

 To connect with PuTTY from Windows, run the "PuTTY" program (not pscp or WinSCP).
 You will create a new connection and enter `noreaster.teresco.org` in the host name, and the port number that you will be given with your account information (we run `sshd` on a nonstandard port to enhance security, so please don't publicize it).
 You will be prompted for your username and password.

+#### For Mac, Linux, and other Unix-like system users

-From a Mac Terminal or other Unix-like command-line environment, you will connect with
+From a Mac Terminal (which you can launch by searching for it by name with Spotlight) or other Unix-like command-line environment, you will connect with

 ```
 ssh -l username -p portnum noreaster.teresco.org